Equisingularity and EIDS: Generic hyperplane sections

-The study of plane sections of a family of singularities has been a constant theme in the theory of Whitney equisingularity going back to the early work of Teissier \cite{T_C}.
-Here as an application of the preceding material, we give a numerical condition for a limiting tangent hyperplane to be generic hyperplane, and relate this condition to the topology of the sections of an {EIDS}.
+As an application, we give a numerical condition for a hyperplane to be a generic hyperplane for $X$, relating this condition to the topology of the sections of an {EIDS}.

 We say a hyperplane is a {\it generic } hyperplane for $X,x$ if it is not a limit of tangent hyperplanes to the smooth part of $X$ at $x$.
 A hyperplane $H$ is stratified generic for $X,x$, if $X,x$ has a stratification with strata $\{S_i\}$ and $H$ is generic for all $S_i$.
 In general this notion depends on the stratification; adding additional strata results in fewer planes being generic.
-However, for an {EIDS} $X$, we have a canonical stratification of $X$ given by the $_iX$, so when we talk about $H$ being stratified generic for $X$, it is always with this stratification in mind.
+However, for an {EIDS} $X$, we have a canonical stratification of $X$ given by the $_iX_{reg}$, so when we talk about $H$ being stratified generic for $X$, it is always with this stratification in mind.

-Using modules, we can give an integral closure description of when a hyperplane is generic for $X$ and when it is stratified generic.
-Recall given a pair of modules $M\subset N$, $M$ is a reduction of $N$ if and only if ${\overline M}={\overline N}$.

-\begin{Prop} Given an {EIDS} $X$, and a hyperplane $H$, $H$ is generic for $X$ provided $JM(X)_H$ is a reduction of $JM(X)$.
-Therefore, $H$ is stratified generic for $X$ provided $JM(i_X)_H$ is a reduction of $JM(i_X)$ for all $i$ for which $i_X$ has positive dimension.\end{Prop} \begin{proof} Cf. \cite{G0} \end{proof} This gives easily the following numerical criterion for a hyperplane to be generic or stratified generic. \begin{Prop} Given an {EIDS} $X$, and a hyperplane $H$, $H$ is generic for $X$, if and only if and $H$ is stratified generic if \end{Prop} \begin{proof} We have the multiplicity of pairs of modules is additive (Cf. {KT}); hence for all $i$,
+\begin{Prop} Given an {EIDS} $X$, and a hyperplane $H$, $H$ is generic for $X$, if and only if and $H$ is stratified generic if for all $i$ such that $_iX$ has dimension at least $1$.\end{Prop} \begin{proof} We have the multiplicity of pairs of modules is additive (Cf. \cite{KT}); hence for all $i$,